JohnIrvine1433/ThemeMaster/README.md

 Added an uninstaller.
 Be mindful that you can remove stock themes with this.
 Currently no way to reinstall them via AnberThemes.

 ## Installation
-**This part is now included with latest ArkOS update so no need to manually do it.**
-~~enable network service on the rg351 from the Options menu
-ssh into the device using something like Putty
-Run these two commands
-``mkdir /roms/tools``
-``sudo nano /etc/fstab``
-Add the follwing line into the fstab file you just opened
-``/roms/tools /opt/system/Tools        none    bind``
-Hit *CTRL+X*, then *Y*, then *Enter*
-Reboot the device~~

-**This part will not be included in the above mentioned ArkOS update so will still be a one time manual step**
 Place *AnberThemes.sh* and *AnberThemes* folder in `/roms/tools` You can do this over your network, or by plugging the sdcard into your PC.
 In that case the location would be `EASYROMS/tools`.